yurigo79/gutenberg/packages/data/README.md

 _Parameters_

--   _registryControl_ `Function`: Function receiving a registry object and returning a control.
+-   _registryControl_ `T & { isRegistryControl?: boolean; }`: Function receiving a registry object and returning a control.

 _Returns_

--   `Function`: Registry control that can be registered with a store.
+-   Registry control that can be registered with a store.

 ### createRegistrySelector